6.7 Skills for innovation

 On this page

 In Flanders, innovation in education is strongly linked to the promotion of STEM (Science, Technology, Engineering, Mathematics)- disciplines.
 With the Lisbon Strategy (2000), the EU called for greater attention to be given to technological development and innovation in higher education.
-The 2012-2020 STEM action plan (STEM-actieplan 2012-2020) aims to stimulate study and working careers in Science, Technology, Engineering and Mathematics.
-In 2014, STEM education became more attractive thanks to improved STEM didactics.
-The focus is on strengthening competencies of teachers via refresher courses, encouraging school projects and deploying engineering coaches.
-The process of study and career choice is being optimized through study choice instruments such as “education selector’ (Onderwijskiezer).
+The Flemish government first developed the 2012-2020 STEM action plan (STEM-actieplan 2012-2020) and in 2021 the STEM agenda 2030.
+The objectives of STEM agenda 2030 are:

 The Regional Technological Centers (Regionale Technologische Centra of RTC’s) ensure a better coordination of education and training with the needs of the labor market.
 The RTC’s bring together partners from education and industry.
 They offer teachers and pupils in technical and vocational secondary education business-realistic, contemporary and socially relevant STEM projects.
 These projects are the result of intense collaboration between the business community and the educational actors and make an essential contribution to innovative, recruiting and high-quality STEM education.